naimathesni/healthcare_analytics-portfolio/README.md

 This portfolio showcases healthcare analytics projects focused on EDI enrollment, claims enrollment, ERA enrollment, payer setup, clearinghouse readiness, revenue-cycle operations, SQL analysis, Excel dashboards, Power BI, Python, and business analysis.

-My background is in healthcare EDI enrollment, mainly supporting ERA enrollment and claims enrollment workflows for practices/providers.
-These projects are designed to connect that domain knowledge with data analytics and business analysis skills.
+My background is in healthcare Revenue cycle EDI Enrollment and I would like to share a glimpse what it is like through these projects.

 All datasets in this portfolio are synthetic or public-safe.
 No real patient, provider, payer, employer, practice, or production data is included.